VaishnaviVV/Fashion-Recommender-and-Virtual-Try-On/README.md

 # DeepFashion Dataset

-Deep Fashion is a large clothes research database with various options like:
+_DeepFashion_ is a large clothes research database with various clothing aspects covered, like:
 - Category and Attribute Prediction
 - In-Shop Clothes Retrieval
 - Consumer-to-Shop Clothes Retrievel